Housing Benefit

 Some welfare benefits have changed over the past few years.
 Find out how they've changed and if this affects you.

-People are already being transferred to Universal Credit.
-If you receive a letter inviting you to claim, your legacy benefit may stop if you don't make a Universal Credit claim before the date in the letter.
+If you receive a letter inviting you to claim Universal Credit, your Employment and Support Allowance may stop if you don't claim before the date in the letter.

-If you already claim one of the legacy benefits listed above and you're thinking of switching to Universal Credit before you receive a letter asking you to switch, it's a good idea to seek professional advice before doing so – in some circumstances, you may end up worse off.
+If you're thinking of switching to Universal Credit before you receive a letter asking you to, it's a good idea to seek professional advice first – in some circumstances, you may end up worse off.

-If you’ve reached State Pension age, you may not be affected unless you're a couple and your partner is below this age.
-New claims for Pension Credit can normally only be made if both partners in a couple are over State Pension age.
-If they're already receiving Pension Credit, couples with only one partner over State Pension age can continue to claim it.
+If you’ve reached State Pension age, you won't be affected unless you're a couple and your partner is below this age.
+This is because claims for Pension Credit can normally only be made if both partners in a couple are over State Pension age.

 The law changed on 9 February 2023.
 If your partner died before that date you can now make a claim for BSP or Widowed Parent’s Allowance and you may receive some backdated benefit.